-D. May I file a court action in Washington to change my support?
+D. Can I file a court action in Washington to change my support?

 E. What if I do not think my case should be in Washington?

-2. May I modify or adjust a child support order from another state?
+2. May I change a child support order from another state?

 3. I do not think my case should be in Washington.
 What should I do?

-F. How do I tell if I have an order issued by a Washington Court?
+F. Do I have an order issued by a Washington Court?

 G. I have children from different relationships.
-Do I have to file a separate action for each child?
+Do I file a separate action for each?

-H. May I reduce my back child support by filing for adjustment or modification?
+H. Can I lower my back child support through adjustment or modification?

-I. What are the different ways to change my child support court order?
+I. How do I change my child support court order?